 This is in agreement with the thinking behind the programme, as Prof. Helene Fung, Chairman of the Department of Psychology, said, ‘Psychology is the scientific study of human behaviour and the mental processes of individuals.
 Thus, the Psychology programme was designed to transmit knowledge in psychology and train young people to think critically using such knowledge.
 We promote psychological research and the values behind it, and it is our aim to prepare young people for professions such as clinical, educational, and industrial-organizational psychology.’

 When asked what she found most valuable about the programme, Zoe said, ‘The curriculum design impresses me the most.
-The Psychology programme emphasizes on project learning, examination, as well as research.
-This approach made me realize that the career path of a psychologist requires as much background knowledge as a robust scientific mind-set.’
+The Psychology programme emphasizes project learning, examination, as well as research.
+This approach made me realize that the career path of a psychologist requires as much background knowledge as a robust scientific mindset.’

 Professor Fung pointed out that promoting a distinctive Chinese voice is a major theme of the Department’s long-term strategy.
 ‘We have been instrumental in the development of several Asian journals.
 We have also edited and authored internationally respected texts on Chinese psychology and cultural influences in psychological processes.
 We are drawing on our experiences and resources to help develop psychological sciences in China.
-In short, our Department is a key player in the expansion of psychology beyond its Western origins,’ he said.
+In short, our Department is a key player in the expansion of psychology beyond its Western origins,’ she said.

 The good bonding between students and teachers is another aspect of the programme that appeals to Zoe.
 ‘Because they are all experts in psychology, faculty members of the Department know how to show genuine care to their students.
 They listen to our feelings and thoughts, as well as our opinions on and suggestions to the Department.’